wakeupmh/InstagramLikeAnalist/README.md

 * node-instagram;

 ## So what do I do? 🧞‍♂️
-This application queries your profile and verifies the number of likes in your photos, using this data to calculate the percentage of followers who might have liked your photos, calculate the tanned variance per photo and also the standard deviation
+This application queries your profile and verifies the number of likes in your photos, using this data to calculate the percentage of followers who might have liked your photos, calculate the tanned variance per photo and also the standard deviation.

 ## Limitations 💤
 Now instagram limited the access to your sandBox only for authenticated user information, see more in